 If you’re looking to save money and still get a standing desk made for tall people then the Ergopose electric desk is going to be your best option.
 Although I don’t consider this to be as quite high quality as the UpLift 900, it isn’t far off and it will save you almost a hundred bucks to go with this option over the Uplift.

 Its max height is 49 inches without the desktop, so you’ll be close to 50 inches with a desktop.
 This makes it ideal for someone 6’7″ and again, depending if you’re okay with bending your wrists a little, could be fine for a person up to 6’10”.

 The base price for the frame goes for less than $400 which is outstanding for a full sit/stand desk, as a lot of these tend to push about a thousand dollars.
-I do recommend adding your own desk frame to keep your overall purchase down.
+I do recommend adding your own desktop to keep your overall purchase down.
 For a full desk that isn’t low quality, this is the most affordable standing desk for tall people.

 Herman Miller Steelcase Series 7

 Herman Miller is one of the top office manufacturers in just about every office category, so why wouldn’t they offer a sit/stand desk?
 All of their products are high quality but tend to be in the higher price range.